leanderseige/stereocam/README.md

 ## Material
 - a Raspberry Pi with Raspbian (I used Model 4 / 4GB plus an additional Fan)
-- Two codeheap USB Webcams
+- Two cheap USB Webcams
 - an old box
 - a Powerbank
 - one of those cheap plastic VR head mount frames for your phone